 The ANOVA analysis showed that the regression model was highly significant (p-value = 0.000%), indicating that it was appropriate to draw conclusions about the population parameters from the data.
-The calculated value (49.394) was also greater than the critical value (3.8669), suggesting that women's participation in environmental protection, conservation, and management had a substantial impact on environmental conservation initiatives.
-Moreover, the significance value being less than 0.05 confirmed that the model was significant.
+The calculated value (49.394) was also greater than the critical value (3.8669), a.
+Dependent Variable: environmental conservation initiatives